CODE OF CONDUCT TOWARDS CONSUMERS

 3.5.
 Complaint Handling

-Companies, EDSA and Code Administrator shall establish complaint-handling procedures and ensure that receipt of any complaint is confirmed within a short time and decisions are made within a reasonable time.
+Companies, EDSA and Code Administrator shall establish complaint-handling procedures and ensure that receipt of any complaint is normally confirmed within two weeks, and decisions are made within three months from that date.
 Handling of consumer complaints shall be free of charge to the consumer.

 EDSA shall publish the Code and make it known as widely as possible.
 Printed copies shall be made available free of charge to the public.